JemRF/RF-Documentation/pages/mydoc/wireless_water_sensor.md

 folder: mydoc
 ---

-{% include image.html file="big wireless water sensor.jpg" alt="Wireless Water Sensor"%}
+{% include image.html file="big wireless water sensorSep 28, 2020" alt="Wireless Water Sensor"%}

 ## Product Description
 The Wireless Water Sensor can sense the presence of water between the forks of the external water sensor.
 Usually used for flood alarms for housing, but can also be used as a rain detector.